Skip to Content

 How Much Sun Does Oregano Need?

-As far as outside oregano goes, it’s best to plant in a location that gets plenty of sunlight in the morning and afternoon, with some evening shade if possible to prevent sunburning and light spots.
+As far as outside growig goes, it’s best to plant in a location that gets plenty of sunlight in the morning and afternoon, with some evening shade, if possible to prevent sunburning and light spots.
 Check out our guide to indoor plants that like direct sunlight here.

 How Often To Water Oregano

-For those in warmer climates, this will likely be a daily task; however, in cooler and more temperate regions, watering only when needed will keep your oregano plenty healthy.
-Keep in mind that, despite its constant need for water, oregano can still experience root and leaf rot from overwatering.
+For those in warmer climates, this will likely be a daily task; however, in cooler and more temperate regions, watering only when needed will keep your plants plenty healthy.
+Keep in mind that, despite its constant need for water, it can still experience root and leaf rot from overwatering.

-On the other hand, it can also wilt in drought conditions, and doesn’t do well if wilting isn’t alleviated with water right away.
-Make sure that your oregano plant always has all the water it needs, and it will in turn make sure you have all the oregano you need!
+On the other hand, it can also wilt in drought conditions and doesn’t do well if wilting isn’t alleviated with water right away.
+Make sure that your plant always has all the water it needs, and it will in turn make sure you have all the oregano you need!

 Which Variety Of Oregano Is Best?

 This depends, ultimately, on personal preference.
-If you like your oregano nice and spicy, then you can kick it up with some Mexican oregano that packs a punch.
-On the other hand, Greek oregano is best for all things Italian, such as pastas, pizza, and casseroles.
+If you like your flavors nice and spicy, then you can kick it up with some Mexican variety that packs a punch.
+On the other hand, the Greek variety is best for all things Italian, such as pasta, pizza, and casseroles.

 For milder foods, a nice, mellow marjoram might be the way to go.
-No matter what you prefer, there’s always a great oregano out there for you.
+No matter what you prefer, there’s always a great flavor out there for you.

 For more related content, visit our outdoor herb gardens plant selection & care guide.